 Analysis

 The Company’s portfolio faces risks related to climate change.
 These include physical risks to our properties from severe storms, flooding and natural hazards, declining demand for leasing the Company’s properties or increasing costs associated with remediation and adaptation, and risks associated with transition to a lower-carbon economy related to, among other things, federal, state and local legislation and regulations that are being implemented or are under consideration to mitigate the effects of climate change as well as evolving tenant preferences.
-The Company’s primary strategy for mitigating climate change risks includes educating employees on evolving environmental strategies, developing relationships with its tenants and ESG vendor partners, seeking to engage and collaborate with its tenants to understand the climate-change related impacts of our properties, and identify areas of improvement.
+To mitigate the physical risks of climate change, the Company maintains comprehensive insurance coverage on all of its portfolio properties.
+In addition, the Company recently completed a greenhouse gas emissions (“GHG”) scope 1 and scope 2 inventory.
+Our scope 1 and scope 2 GHG emissions inventory across our portfolio prepares us for compliance with potential federal or local regulations and established a reference point for monitoring changes in our direct emissions.
+Other strategies for mitigating climate change risks include educating employees on evolving environmental strategies, developing relationships with its tenants and ESG vendor partners, seeking to engage and collaborate with its tenants to understand the climate-change related impacts of our properties, and identify areas of improvement.

 Activity Metrics